Q&A: What to Expect When Facing an Upper or Lower Limb Amputation

 How does rehabilitation help?

 Initially, pre-prosthetic training is conducted.
-This is the time period in which wound healing is occurring.
-The focus of interventions is on residual limb management, positioning, maintenance of range of motion, strengthening, and functional transfer training.
+This is the time period in which the wound is still healing.
+The interventions focus on residual limb management, positioning, maintenance of range of motion, strengthening, and functional transfer training.

 Once the wound has healed, prosthetic training with a temporary prosthesis typically occurs.
 Interventions address range of motion, strength, balance, endurance, and mobility.
 Throughout this time, adjustments may be necessary to the temporary prosthesis in order to optimize comfort.